PyLops/pylops/docs/source/index.rst

 -------
 PyLops was initially written by `Equinor <https://www.equinor.com>`_ It is a flexible and scalable python library for large-scale optimization with linear operators that can be tailored to our needs, and as contribution to the free software community.
+Since June 2021, PyLops is a `NUMFOCUS <https://numfocus.org/sponsored-projects/affiliated-projects>`_ Affiliated Project.

 .. toctree::
    :maxdepth: 1